• PROGRAM

 • Selective isolations and microbial cultures/consortia for key bioprocesses.

-• DNA/RNA-based technologies (qPCR, Metabarcoding, Metagenomics), bioinformatics and biostatistics.
+• Technologies based on DNA/RNA (qPCR, Metabarcoding, Metagenomics), bioinformatics and biostatistics.

 • Quantitative assessment of environmental sustainability of products, organizations or regions

-Development and implementation of environmental footprint (EF) methods, i.e. Life Cycle Assessment (LCA) and autonomous footprints (carbon footprint, water footprint):
+Development and implementation of environmental footprint (EF) methods, i.e. Life Cycle Analysis (LCA) and autonomous footprints (carbon footprint, water footprint):

 • Implementation of LCA and EF in the agri-food sector (agriculture, livestock, aquaculture/fishery, food processing) as a decision support tool for the optimization of processes and services based on objective sustainability criteria.

-• Support for decision-making for multiple stakeholders: producer (sustainability goals and strategies, production process improvement, product and organizational footprints, soil carbon certification), consumer/retailer (labeling, green claims), regulator/policy (territorial data and assessments).
+• Decision-making support for multiple points of interest: producer (sustainability goals and strategies, production process improvement, product and organizational footprints, soil carbon certification), consumer/retailer (labeling, green claims), regulator/policy (territorial data and assessments).

-• Development of new impact indicators for LCA studies: soil health, ecosystem services, water consumption, antimicrobial use, ecotoxicity, biodiversity, nutritional LCA, etc.
+• Development of new impact indicators for LCA studies: soil health, ecosystem services, water consumption, use of antimicrobials, ecotoxicity, biodiversity, nutritional LCA, etc.

 • Geographical studies on sustainable circular economy and bioeconomy.
 Quantification of non-renewable resource flows and potential substitution by bioresources (bioenergy, nutrients and biomaterials).